fsainas/contracts-verification-benchmark/contracts/escrow/README.md

 Choose, and Redeem.
 Each phase has a final block, and after that block the functions of it can no longer be called.

-The original contract is in the file [escrow.sol](.escrow.sol), there are no asserts or ghost variables.
+The original contract is in the [escrow.sol](./escrow.sol) file, there are no asserts or ghost variables.